Bessel periods and anticyclotomic $p$-adic spinor $L$-functions: Introduction

 We construct the anticyclotomic $p$-adic $L$-function attached to $\pi$ over $K$ with explicit evaluation formula for anticyclotomic characters of finite order.
-The key ingredient of our construction is the \emph{B\"{o}cherer conjecture} \cite{B1}, which is a special case of the refined Gross-Prasad conjecture formulated by Yifeng Liu \cite{L1} in full generality (cf. Conjecture \ref{coj:41} below):
+The key ingredient of our construction is the \emph{B\"{o}cherer conjecture} \cite{B1}, which is a special case of the refined Gross-Prasad conjecture formulated by Yifeng Liu \cite{L1} in full generality.

+Let $S$ be a positive definite half-integral symmetric matrix of size $2$ with determinant $\frac{\Delta_K}{4}$.
+The B\"{o}cherer conjecture relates the central $L$-values of $\pi$ to a square of the Bessel period defined by